k2view-academy/K2View-Academy/articles/AI_fusion/01_overview/02_modules_and_apps.md

 #### Additional Components

-- Web services and shared objects as cross-project utilities
+- Web Services and shared objects as cross-project utilities
 - Interface metadata, code and library JARs (located in the `lib` folder)

 ### Metrics Database (Assurance)